gheelan/gheelan/README.md

 <H2>Hello, I'm Greg Heelan &#9996</H2>

 <p>I am a self-taught developer located in Portland, OR &#127748.
 I am most well versed in backend development and I am excited by contributing to applications that improve people's lives!
-Currently, I'm seeking an entry-level role that will allow me to continue learning and growing as a developer on a team of dedicated professionals.
+Currently, I am seeking an internship or entry-level position that will allow me to apply my knowledge of software development, while continuing to strengthen and expand upon my skillset, through collaboration with experienced developers.

 <ul>
 <li>I'm interested in: open source projects, civic tech, web applications</li>